-^{:} Contain hot-start DNA Polymerase, dNTPs, Mg2+,buffer, SYBR Green I dye, and premixed with ROX1 passive reference dve, to rectify the error of fluorescence signals between different wells.
+^{1:} Contain hot-start DNA Polymerase, dNTPs, Mg2+, buffer, and SYBR Green I dye

 Storage

 All components should be stored at -20°C and avoid of light.
 The quality of this product is guaranteed for 18 months under recommended storage conditions.